Bondei

 - Healthcare Barriers

-- Access to healthcare can be limited by economic constraints and geographical distance from medical facilities.
+- Access to healthcare can be limited due to economic constraints and geographical barriers.

 - Education And Learning Styles

-- Education is valued among the Bondei, with a focus on both formal schooling and traditional knowledge.
-Learning is often communal, with elders teaching younger generations.
+- Education is valued, with a focus on both formal schooling and traditional knowledge.
+Storytelling is a key learning method.

 - Learning Styles